About us

 Creature Conserve, Inc is a 501(c)(3) based in Rhode Island

-Mission: We are growing a creative community that combines art with science to cultivate new pathways for wildlife conservation.
+Who we are: We are growing a creative community that combines art with science to cultivate new pathways for wildlife conservation.

 Animals Need Our Help

 Animals are central to our lives.
 We rely on them for companionship, clothing, food, medicine, sport, and spirituality.
-We live together in our homes, farms, cities, towns, and wilderness areas.
+We live with them in our homes, farms, cities, towns, and wilderness areas.
 We compete for the same basic needs: air, food, water, shelter, room to move, and each other.
 After millions of years of shared evolutionary history, our species is now the dominant animal.
 Sadly, our actions have had dire consequences for most of the other animals on Earth.
 Few will survive our massive presence unless we intervene.
 At Creature Conserve, we define wildlife conservation as taking action to live in balance with wild animals and protect the habitats that sustain them and us.

 A GLOBAL DILEMMA